Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Evaluation

-\paragraph{Human Labeling} First, we label a small portion of model responses based on the proposed \textsc{Safety and Robustness Framework}.
+\paragraph{Human Labeling.} First, we label a small portion of model responses based on the proposed \textsc{Safety and Robustness Framework}.
 For prompt type P1, we instruct three LLMs to generate responses according to the implementation details.
-We artificially label $16\times 2 \times 30 \times 3 = 2880$ responses based on the proposed annotation framework.
-For both P2 and P3, we only annotate 10 responses for each latent jailbreak prompt and we obtain $16\times 2 \times 10\times 3 = 960$ model responses in total, which is used for validation after fine-tuning the sentence-bert using k-nearest neighbors (\textsc{kNN}) algorithm in the next section with the training samples labeled from P1.
+We artificially label $16 \times 2 \times 30 \times 3 = 2880$ model responses, which are used for fine-tuning the text classifier, RoBERTa~\citep{liu2019roberta} in the next section to perform automatic labeling.
+For both P2 and P3, we only annotate 10 model responses for each latent jailbreak prompt, resulting in a total of $16 \times 2 \times 10 \times 3 = 960$ instances.
+These instances are used to validate the feasibility of automatic labeling with the fine-tuned text classifier.

-\paragraph{Automatic Labeling} Current research~\citep{qiu2023smile, deshpande2023toxicity} demonstrates that model generation will fall into a fixed distribution given the specific prompt when instructed to generate enough times.
-Hence, we utilize the k-nearest neighbors algorithm to automatically predict the pseudo-label to automated labeling.
-To obtain the dense vector representation of each model response, we adopt the popular sentence-bert model \texttt{m3e-base}\footnote{https://huggingface.co/moka-ai/m3e-base}, which supports Chinese and English, implemented by Hugging Face.
-Therefore, we use \texttt{uniem}\footnote{https://github.com/wangyuxinwhy/uniem} package to fine-tune the model with ease.
-We construct the training pairs $(x_c^i, x_c^j) \in \mathcal{D}_{train}$, where $c$ denotes the two samples are in the same target group.
-We fine-tune the models for text safety and robust output, respectively.
-The training epochs are 2 and 3, respectively.
-Other hyperparameters during fine-tuning are default values without any changes.
+\paragraph{Automatic Labeling.} Current research~\citep{qiu2023smile, deshpande2023toxicity} demonstrates that with sufficient generations under a specific prompt, the generated outputs of a model tend to converge towards a fixed distribution.
+To leverage this insight, we utilize the fine-tuned RoBERTa model for the automatic prediction of pseudo-labels.
+To obtain predicted labels for each model's response, we employ the widely-used RoBERTa-large model\footnote{https://huggingface.co/hfl/chinese-roberta-wwm-ext-large}, developed by Hugging Face, which supports both the Chinese and English languages.
+Our training samples are denoted as $(x_i, y_i) \in \mathcal{D}_{train}$, where $x_i$ represents a model's response and $y_i \in \{\mathrm{unsafe}, \mathrm{follow}, \mathrm{not\_follow}\}$.
+For additional details about the hyperparameters used during the fine-tuning process, please refer to Appendix~\ref{app:details-for-automatic-labeling}.

-When automatically labeling unlabeled data, we set $k = 13$.
-Table~\ref{table:auto_label_results} shows the results of automatically labeling model responses in P2 and P3 with the model fine-tuned with all the data in P1, demonstrating the feasibility of our proposed automatic labeling method.
+Table~\ref{table:auto_label_results} shows the results of automatically labeling model responses in P2 and P3 using the model fine-tuned with all the data in P1, demonstrating the feasibility of our proposed automatic labeling method.